 -

 Listing Multiples: This is the most straightforward method for small numbers.
 List the multiples of each number until you find a common multiple.
 The smallest common multiple is the LCM.
-For example, to find the LCM of 3 and 4:
+Here's one way to look at it: to find the LCM of 3 and 4:

 - Multiples of 3: 3, 6, 9, 12, 15, ...